ixa-ehu/ixa-pipe-parse/README.md

 INSTALLATION
 ============

-Installing the ixa-opennlp-parse requires the following steps:
+Installing the ixa-pipe-parse requires the following steps:

 If you already have installed in your machine JDK6 and MAVEN 3, please go to step 3 directly.
 Otherwise, follow these steps: